LiskArchive/lips/proposals/lip-nazar-architecture.md

 # Motivation

 Currently, the Lisk Core node software is composed of one single entity or an executable process which can consume only a single core of the available processor.
-It does have additional worker processes for our P2P layer (implementation of socketcluster) but since the master process is tightly coupled with the app script, we cannot consider it to be an independent unit in the application.
+It does have an additional worker processes for our P2P layer (implementation of socketcluster), but since the master process is tightly coupled with the app script, we cannot consider it to be an independent unit in the application.

-A limitation of single-entity architectures and tightly coupled logic is that a failure in one location can have a fatal impact on the whole system.
+A limitation of single-entity architectures, and tightly coupled logic is that a failure in one location can have a fatal impact on the whole system.
 For example consider the following scenarios:

 * If a failure occurred while processing blocks received over the P2P network, the HTTP API layer would also crash.
 * If an error occurred in the websockets master process, the node would also fail to respond over HTTP layer.

 These are just a few use cases, the list goes on.
-In short, due to tight coupling of the various parts of the code and the fact that we use a single isolated process, we cannot ensure that each individual component of the application remains functional, in case another component (or more than one component) faces a problem.
+In short, due to tight coupling of various parts of the code, and the fact that we use a single isolated process, we cannot ensure that each individual component of the application remains functional, whilst another component (or more than one component) faces a problem.

 # Rationale

-When designing the architecture for a distributed and decentralised system, a few points need to be borne in mind:
+When designing the architecture for a distributed and decentralised system, a few points need to considered:

 * The network cannot be assumed to be reliable, so our P2P communication should be fail-safe.
-* There is always a latency in the network, so our code should follow a principle of expected latency.
+* There is always latency in the network, so our code should follow a principle of expected latency.
 * We have no control or direct guidance over how most individuals install the node software, so the distribution of our software should be as easy to install as possible.
-* A corollary of the previous point is that we have no control over the physical resources available on systems running our software, so we should aim to build software which can work well with a range of physical resources.
+* A corollary of the previous point is that we have no control over the physical resources available on systems that run our software, so we should aim to build software which can work well with a range of physical resources.
 * All systems are susceptible to unplanned crashes, so our architecture should be resilient in such cases and support fail-over.

 Taking note of the above points, our aim in redesigning the architecture of the Lisk Core node software is to achieve the following:

-1. Identify components which should stay **functionally isolated** from each other
+1. Identify components which should stay **functionally isolated** from each other.
 2. Design an architecture such that functionally isolated components can form the basis of a **multi-process application**, in order to utilise the potential of multiple hardware cores of the physical processor if available.
-3. Design each component in **resilient way to tackle brittleness** of the distributed processing, so failure of one component have least impact on other.
-And components can recover individually.
+3. Design each component in **resilient way to tackle brittleness** of the distributed processing, meaning failure of one component will have minimal impact on other components, and that components can recover individually.
-4. Each or most of the components should **scale elastically** depending upon the available physical resources
+4. Most of the components should **scale elastically** depending upon the available physical resources.
-5. Individual components should be flexible enough to be installed via **plugin pattern**.
+5. Individual components should be flexible enough to be installed using the **plugin pattern**.
-6. Foundation work to extend scalability to network, to run different components on **different physical machines** and still operate mutually exclusive
+6. Foundation work to extend scalability of the network, to run different components on **different physical machines** and still operate in a mutually exclusive manner.
-7. Provide an **elegant API which can be extended easily** when creating new components for the Lisk Core software.
+7. Provide an **elegant API which can be extended easily** when creating new components for Lisk Core software.
-8. The work performed as part of the redesign should provide a **foundation for the Lisk SDK and DApp creation**, and afford us with insights into how to provide those products to users
+8. The work performed as part of the redesign should provide a **foundation for the Lisk SDK and DApp creation**, and afford us with insights into how to provide those products to users.

 These considerations have led us to the following architecture: